After a few weeks of lockdown silence, life is returning to Crossrail as test trains have started running through its tunnels once again.

 Although testing in tunnels was paused for a couple of months, Bombardier was able to start running some tests, at their above-ground test track at Old Dalby a few weeks ago once they adapted their facilities for spaced out working.

-All those works build up confidence that the trains are fine, but that still needs testing to take place in the tunnels, and a major milestone was achieve this weekend, when Crossrail was able to resume running trains again.
+All those works build up confidence that the trains are fine, but that still needs testing to take place in the tunnels, and a major milestone was achieved this weekend, when Crossrail was able to resume running trains again.

 What they’ve restarted is the final stage of Dynamic Testing.
 What comes next is the intensive trials to simulate the full railway service, known as Trial Running.